American DistillingEast Hampton Distilling Factory

 The Town of East Hampton has become the Witch Hazel Capital of the World thanks to American Distilling Inc.

-As the largest producer of Distilled Witch Hazel American Distilling, offers formulations for pharmaceutical and cosmetic applications.
-The East Hampton Company offers bark, pulp, and leaf extracts used in skin protectant, discomfort, and irritation.
+American Distilling is the largest producer of Distilled Witch Hazel in America, offering formulations for pharmaceutical and cosmetic applications.
+The East Hampton Distilling Company also produces bark, pulp, and leaf extracts used in skin protectant, discomfort, and irritation.
 With a history dating back to the mid 1800’s, American Distilling has established itself as a cornerstone in the Witch Hazel industry and ultimately a part of Americana.

 American Distilling is located at 31 E High St. in East Hampton, CT